Sycamost/easy-list/README.md

 Searching
 ---------

 <code>list</code> can be searched for a match to a specified predicate, or a specified member (variable or method).
-Searching returns an iterator to the first found match, or end() if no match was found.
+Searching returns an iterator to the first found match, or <code>end()</code> if no match was found.
 The following two expressions are equivalent:

     myList.search(match, &ObjectType::memberVariable)
     myList.search([match](ObjectType obj) -> bool { return obj.memberVariable == match; })